About Internal Funding Sources

 John Lewis Paton Distinguished University Professorship

 This award, named for the first president of Memorial University College, recognizes faculty who embody the university's mission by demonstrating exceptional teaching, undertaking world-class research and sharing their knowledge and expertise widely.
+More information is available online.

 University Research Professor

 University Research Professors have acquired a designation above the rank of full professor.
 The title is the most prestigious award the university gives for research, and goes to faculty who have demonstrated a consistently high level of scholarship, including graduate student supervision and other mentoring activities, and whose research is of a truly international stature.
+More information is available online.

 President's Award for Outstanding Research